-One of the best aspects of presenting a radio program is the opportunity it gives me to put music lovers and musicians together.
+One of the best things about making radio is putting music lovers and musicians together.
 I get to hear performers at live gigs or on CD, and say to myself “I think our listeners will enjoy this”.
 So I take a punt on an artist, play them on radio – and there’s nothing quite so rewarding as the moment the phone rings at the station and someone says “I loved that song”.